tunedin-ctrl/overthewire-wargames/leviathan/leviathan5.md

 Pretty much what we had observed using `objdump`.
 Now, we have confirmed our suspicions and could try copying the password file into the tmp file and use that as a lever to get the password.

 However, copying the password file directly results in a permission denied error.
-To deal with this, we can create a symbolic link pointing to the password file from our temporary file:
+To deal with this, we can create a symbolic link which I often use in wsl to get native directories into the distro.
+Similarly, we can do this for the task by creating a link from the password file to our temporary folder:
 ```
 leviathan5@gibson:~$ cp  /etc/leviathan_pass/leviathan6 /tmp/file.log
 cp: cannot open '/etc/leviathan_pass/leviathan6' for reading: Permission denied